yashbhalgat/yashbhalgat.github.io.backup/Projects/index.markdown

 Advisor: [Prof. Vikram Gadre](https://www.ee.iitb.ac.in/wiki/faculty/vmgadre), Indian Institute of Technology, Bombay

 Initially targeted for the FVC-ongoing competition, I am pursuing this as my undergraduate thesis with Prof. Vikram Gadre.
 Estimating orientation fields is very challenging in latent fingerprints.
 I proposed employing Mallat’s group invariant scattering approach to tackle this problem.
 We are combining several ideas such as iterative scaling-based sparse dictionary representation and are viewing the fingerprint enhancement as a texture disambiguation problem.
-So far, we have worked with touchless fingerprints and a manuscript to the Pattern Recognition Letters journal is in preparation.

 _Updates_: In the stage II of this project, we have achieved an accuracy of 92.57% on the five-class fingerprint classification problem (and 96% on four-class) and a manuscript is in writing for the Pattern Recognition Letters Journal.